Boron Carbide

 B₂O₃ + 3CO = 2B +3CO₂

 Above 1400°C, B2O3 reduction with carbon monoxide becomes thermodynamically feasible.
-The reduction temperature needs to be maintained beyond 2000°C to achieve a faster reduction rate and the formation of B4C during the second stage.
+The reduction temperature needs to be maintained beyond 2000°C to achieve a faster reduction rate and the production of boron carbide during the second stage.

 In a resistance or electric arc furnace, boric anhydride (B2O3) is carbothermically reduced at temperatures exceeding 2000°C to produce boron carbide.
 Arc furnace products contain about 70-75% boron, along with a high percentage of free carbon.
 In contrast, resistance furnaces have carbide with a boron content close to stoichiometric (78.9%).

 Carbon /1,2 and boron anhydride can also be reduced by magnetic isothermic to form boron carbide.
-Due to the reduction process, the very fine amorphous powder is obtained
+Due to the reduction process, a very fine amorphous powder is obtained.

 The material is well suited to the fabrication of sintered products.